Why You Get Brain Fog When Sick

 Discuss medications and supplements.
 Some drugs affect cognitive symptoms or sleep.
 Reviewing these factors supports brain health and safety.
 Avoid assuming a single cause.

-Consider reviewing your symptoms with a qualified clinician.
+Consider consulting a qualified clinician regarding persistent or disruptive symptoms.
 Discuss current medications and supplements, since some can affect thinking or sleep, and a full review can support brain health and safety.

 As Dr. Luke Barr, Chief Medical Officer and clinician, emphasizes in educational settings, understanding the body’s immune response and recovery patterns helps guide safer, more informed decisions.